 Why are Files Locked Files in ASP.NET Core Applications?

 Unlike classic ASP.NET applications, by default ASP.NET Core applications are hosted and execute in place when running in IIS or anywhere else.
-This means that the application runs directly in the location that it is deployed and loads all files out of that folder.
+This means that the application runs directly in the location that it is deployed in and loads all files out of that folder which Microsoft calls the

 On IIS, ASP.NET Core is hosted through the ASP.NET Core Hosting Module (ANCM) which is responsible for firing up the .NET Runtime - either in-process or out-of-process - and starting up your .NET core application.
 The module handles translating IIS's inbound data stream so ASP.NET Core can consume the data using the familiar ASP.NET Request/Response/Server model.

-WebDeploy is the tooling technology you can use to publish ASP.NET Core applications to a self-hosted instance of IIS.
-It copies files, is supposed to unload the running application (with mixed results), updates files and then is supposed to restart the application.
+For publishing to a self-hosted IIS Web site, WebDeploy is the tooling technology you can use to publish ASP.NET Core applications.
+WebDeploy can handle file copying, is supposed to unload the running application (with mixed results), updates files and then is supposed to restart the application.